getify/foi-lang/formalization-work/Foi-Specification.md

   §6.4.1.

-**Outstanding-`waitingPr` invariant at Return.** When the body reaches `Effect.Gen.Return`, one of two situations holds for the current `waitingPr`: either the current step invoked `latestRet(resumeVal)` and body ran directly to Return without a Yield in between, or an outer non-`Effect.Gen` handler suspended body and the resumption path flowed straight to Return.
+**Outstanding-`waitingPr` invariant at Return.** When the body reaches `Effect.Host.Gen.Return`, one of two situations holds for the current `waitingPr`: either the current step invoked `latestRet(resumeVal)` and body ran directly to Return without a Yield in between, or an outer non-`Effect.Host.Gen` handler suspended body and the resumption path flowed straight to Return.
 In both cases `waitingPr` is unresolved at Return arm entry.
 The `?{ [!waitingPr.resolved()]: waitingPr% (Left@ #.value); }` guard resolves it with the terminal payload; without this, the pending